-Specific work-related visas are issued to persons who want to enter the United States for employment lasting a fixed period of time and are not considered permanent or indefinite.
-Work authorization documents are typically issued to foreign students and are related to their field of study.
-Each of these requires approval from U.S. Citizenship and Immigration Services (USCIS).
+Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
+Temporary worker visas are for persons who want to enter the United States for employment lasting a fixed period of time, and are not considered permanent or indefinite.
 Work-related visas require the prospective employer to first file a petition (I-129) with USCIS; if the petition is approved you will receive the Notice of Approval (Form I-797).

 Treaty Trader/Treaty Investor Visa (E1 or E2) – Please note: There is no treaty with trader/investor provisions in effect between Bermuda and the United States.
 While such a treaty exists between the United States and the United Kingdom, it only applies to UK nationals resident in the United Kingdom (the British Isles [except the Republic of Ireland], the Channel Islands and Gibraltar).
 Individuals having the nationality of members of the Commonwealth other than the United Kingdom do not qualify for treaty trader or treaty investor status under this treaty.
 For information on how to apply for E 1 or E2 visa in the United Kingdom, please click here.